Kade-github/Avg4KModDocs/Events.md

 | --- | --- |----------- |
 | key | int | The key code of the key released |

-A function for when a key is released.
+A event for when a key is released.

 [Link](https://wiki.libsdl.org/SDL2/SDLKeycodeLookup) to a page with the keycodes.